rayyanazmi/Finance-Tracker/README.md

 ## Overview

 The Finance Management System is a simple, command-line-based application written in Python 3.
 It allows users to manage their finances by recording income and expenses, categorizing transactions, setting budgets, tracking recurring expenses, and more.
-This project is ideal for those who want to learn the basics of Python programming while also keeping track of their personal finances.
+This project is ideal for those who want to keep a track of their personal finances.

 ## Features